apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 .. option:: --api-routes

 	Print information about all API routes and exit.
+If also used with the :option:`--cfg` option, also print out the configured routing blacklist information from `cdn.conf`_.

 	.. note:: This only accounts for routes in the Go version, API routes in Perl but not in Go are not included.